Advania/Snippets/sgv/plugins.md

-Nice plugins we like to use.
+Plugins that we like to use.

 OWL Carousel (Góður carousel banner) http://owlgraphic.com/owlcarousel/